Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/Lights-2D-intro.md

 # Introduction to the 2D Lighting system
-The 2D Lighting system included with URP consists of a set of artist friendly tools and runtime components that help you quickly create a lit 2D Scene through core Unity components such as the [Sprite Renderer](https://docs.unity3d.com/Manual/class-SpriteRenderer.html), and 2D Light components that act as 2D counterparts to familiar 3D Light components.
+The 2D Lighting system included with URP consists of a set of artist friendly tools and runtime components that help you quickly create a lit 2D scene through core Unity components such as the [Sprite Renderer](https://docs.unity3d.com/Manual/class-SpriteRenderer.html), and 2D Light components that act as 2D counterparts to familiar 3D Light components.

 These tools are designed to integrate seamlessly with 2D Renderers such as the [Sprite Renderer](https://docs.unity3d.com/Manual/Sprites.html), [Tilemap Renderer](https://docs.unity3d.com/Manual/class-Tilemap.html), and [Sprite Shape Renderer](https://docs.unity3d.com/Manual/class-SpriteShapeRenderer.html).
 This system of tools and components are optimized for mobile systems, and for running on multiple platforms.